ZG089/Re-Malwack/README.md

 > - Mid-Range or high-end device.

 > [!CAUTION]
-> **Do not use this module with any other ad blocker module/app, such as AdAway and Magisk's built-in systemless hosts module.**
+> - **Do not use this module with any other ad blocker module/app, such as AdAway and Magisk's built-in systemless hosts module.**
+> - **Also, In case module is activated but ads are not blocked in browsers such as chrome, Please enable superuser mode for target browser app then check again**

 ## How to use Re-Malwack